-In "An Ample Sample," from issue #32 of The Vault of Horror, the main character's wife kept spending all their money on sampler boxes of "Whiteman" chocolates.
+In "An Ample Sample," in The Vault of Horror #32, the main character's wife kept spending all their money on sampler boxes of "Whiteman" chocolates.
 He finally snapped when she found and spent the money he'd been saving up for a new suit.

 In Harry Potter and the Unspeakable after Snape's father put five spoonfuls of sugar in his cup, Snape sarcastically asked if he wanted some tea with the sugar bowl.

 In Mirrors Image, Twilight loves chocolate to the point that any chocolate bar left unattended will mysteriously wind up in her mouth.

 Changelings in general love chocolate as well.